Autoptimize Plugin Settings 2023

 4. Critical CSS Settings

-Autoptimize critical css settings
+critical css autoptimize

 This is a premium service by the Autoptimize plugin where you can solve issues related to render-blocking CSS and first paint times.